afarriaga/gas-clasp-boiler/README.md

 You can use the `boiler` branch to get started with a basic structure.
 Includes the basic files.

 ```
-git clone
+git clone -b boiler https://github.com/afarriaga/gas-clasp-boiler.git my_project
 cd my_project
 ```

 Then you can go and edit the `clasp.json` file and add the id of the script (project) you want to push to.
+Then you can run the watcher and start developing.

 ```
 clasp push --watch